OSSVerse/OSSVerse/docs/concepts/what-ossverse-can-do-for-you.md

     on GitHub and is free to use with no strings attached under [MIT license](https://choosealicense.com/licenses/) (no licensing fees), and you are free to commercially and privately use, distribute and modify.

-??? question "**Consistent environments (Dev/prod parity)**"
-    Keep development, staging, and production cloud envs parity.
-    Infrastructure as code allow us to define and provisioning all infrastructure components (think networks, load balancers, databases, security, compute and storage, etc.) using code. ***Leverage*** uses Terraform as the IaC language, to deploy and setup all the AWS, Kubernetes and Hashicorp Vault resources (it has support for multiple cloud and technology providers).
-Backed by code, your cloud environments are built exactly the identical way all the time.
-    Finally, this will result in no differences between development, staging and production.

-??? question "**Development in production like envs**"
-    IaC allows your development team to deploy and test the AWS infrastructure as if it were application code.
-    Your development is always done in production-like environments.
-Provision your cloud test and sandbox environments on demand and tear them down when all your testing is complete. ***Leverage*** takes all the pain out of maintaining production-like environments, with stable infra releases.
-It eliminates the unpredictability of wondering if what actually worked in your development envs will work in production.